 3) Learn to code with patience

-One of the effects of practicing Clean Code is the constant activity of removing and adding the same code over and over again.
+One of the effects of practising Clean Code is the constant activity of removing and adding the same code over and over again.
 It’s part of the maturity process to achieve the ideal level of quality.
 I can’t even remember the number of times that I had to create, modify, remove, create again and rename a class.
 At each step, I came up with a different perspective of the code and modified it to make it more understandable.

-As an analogy, imagine that you have just moved to a new house and you’re arranging the furniture of the main room to find out the most comfortable accommodation.
+As an analogy, consider that you have just moved to a new house and you are arranging the furniture of the main room to find out the most comfortable accommodation.
 You’ll probably need to change the location of the furniture several times, right?
 That’s the point!
 Just like you look for the best disposition of your furniture, you also have to look for the best structure of your code.
 Still about the analogy, one more similarity: the same way people will pay a visit to your house, other developers will also “pay a visit” to your code!

-What I mean is, if you wish to create a clean and valuable code, be ready to undo and redo blocks of code as many times as necessary.
+What I mean is, if you wish to create clean and valuable code, be ready to undo and redo blocks of code as many times as necessary.

-4) Consider programming as a high risk activity
+4) Consider programming as a high-risk activity

-We must have a commitment with the relevance of our code, considering that the result of the implementation (and, consequently, the feature) is inwardly related to our level of responsibility.
+We must have a commitment to the relevance of our code, considering that the result of the implementation (and, consequently, the feature) is inwardly related to our level of responsibility.
 And, hey, we want to be responsible!